AJai13/StudyNotes/README.md

-Made this repository to hold notes, commands and terms for study purposes.
+I made this repository to hold notes, commands and terms for study purposes.